maksymhusar/Swift-Useful-Files/README.md

   - Utils (cropping image and getting deviceScaleMultiplier for text size)

+# Author

+Husar Maksym, mkgusar@gmail.com

-Please Share Your Feedback And Suggestions.
-I Am Waiting To Hear From You.
+_Please Share Your Feedback And Suggestions.
+I Am Waiting To Hear From You._